Hyheo5/Circular-interconnected-neural-network/README.md

 will be updated

-for now I uploaded my jupyter notebook and its output as HTML
+for now I uploaded my jupyter notebook and its HTML form